Age Regression

 age regression is not a goal but a tool which is part of the therapy,

-among other techniques, used by the hypnotherapist to solve a variety
+among other techniques.
+It is used by the hypnotherapist to solve a variety

 of problems and traumas that have deep roots in the past.
 It is also